-- The modification results in a fixed-rate fully amortizing loan. - The modified interest rate may be increased over the original note but may not exceed the current market interest rate at the time of approval. - The modification brings the loan current.
+- The modification results in a fixed-rate fully amortizing loan. - The modified interest rate may be increased over the original note rate, but but may not exceed the current market interest rate at the time of approval: and - The modification brings the loan current.

 The servicer shall calculate the target payment as close as possible to 31% of the verified gross monthly income.
-Loan Modification options shall be used in the following order to bring the borrowers mortgage payment (PITI) to as close as possible to the target payment.
+Loan Modification options shall be used in the following order to bring the borrowers mortgage payment (PITIA) to as close as possible to the target payment.

 - 1. Capitalize all delinquency.
 Capitalization may include foreclosure fees and costs that are associated with a current foreclosure action, deficits in tax and insurance accounts, and past due annual fees imposed by the servicer.
-Past due homeowner's association dues should be capitalized, if necessary, to protect the first lien position.
+Past due homeowner's association dues should be capitalized if necessary, to protect the first lien position.
 Servicer late charges and fees cannot be capitalized. - 2.
 Modify interest rate to a level at or below the maximum allowable rate as defined by the Agency.
 If the maximum allowable interest rate has not been established by the Agency, the servicer should use the most recent Freddie Mac Weekly Primary Mortgage Market Survey (PMMS) rate for 30-year fixed rate mortgages plus 50 basis points rounded to the nearest one -eighth of one percent (0.125%). - 3.
-If the target payment is unable to be achieved with rate reduction alone, the servicer shall extend the term in one-month increments, up to a maximum of 480 months until one of the following is achieved. - a.
+If the target payment is unable to be achieved with rate reduction alone, the servicer shall extend the term in one-month increments, up to a maximum of 360480 months until one of the following is achieved. - a.
 The mortgage payment is at or below the target and the payment has been reduced a minimum of ten percent; or - b.
-The mortgage payment is at or below the target and the term has been extended to the cap of 480 months.

-- 4. Rate and/or Term extension thresholds outline above should be considered maximum allowable modifications.
-The servicer may establish lower rate and/or term allowable costs based on contractual restrictions. - 5.
+The mortgage payment is at or below the target and the term has been extended to the cap of 360480 months. - 4.
+Rate and/or Term extension thresholds outline above should be considered maximum allowable modifications.
+The servicer may establish lower rate and/or term allowable costs based on contractual restrictions.
+If the servicer has completed all steps of the traditional modification and the target payment is unable to be achieved, they may continue with Special Servicing Options. - 5.
 If the targeted monthly mortgage payment still cannot be achieved, the servicer may consider a Mortgage Recovery Advance (MRA) as outlined below in section 5(k), to reduce the borrowers interest bearing principal, in addition to the rate/term modification to achieve the monthly target payment. - 6.
-If the servicer has exhausted all steps of the waterfall and the target payment is not achieved, however, the borrower's payment (PITI) has been reduced by a minimum of ten percent, the servicer should offer the modification to the borrower(s). - 7.
-If it is determined the borrower cannot be provided with a payment reduction and no other options are available a modification can still be offered, including a limited increase in payment, if the following conditions are met: - a.
-The borrowers post modified payment is no greater than 36% of their monthly income. - b.
+If the servicer has exhausted all steps of the waterfall and the target payment is not achieved, however, the borrower's payment (PITI) has been reduced by a minimum of ten percent, the servicer should offer the modification to the borrower(s). - 5.7.
+If it is determined the borrower cannot be provided with a payment reduction and no other options are available the servicer determines that the borrower is not eligible for Special Servicing Options a modification can still be offered, including a limited increase in payment, if the following conditions are met: - a.
+The borrowers post modified payment is no greater than 36% of their monthly income., and; - b.
 The borrowers post modified payment has increased no more than 10%. - c.
-The modified principal balance may exceed the loan's original principal balance. - d.
-The modified principal balance may exceed 100% loan-to-value. - e.
-The use of a trial payment to support the borrower's willingness and ability to pay is encouraged for a modification, however, it is not required unless an MRA is utilized as part of the modification.
+The modified principal balance may exceed the loan's original principal balance.

+e.
+The use of a trial payment to support the borrower's willingness and ability to pay is encouraged for a traditional modification, however, it is not required unless an MRA is utilized as part of the modification.
 If the servicer should determine a trial payment is the best course of action, they should follow the trial period guidance provided below.